kuyur/skydrive-gae/README.md

 skydrive-gae
 ============

-Get direct link of resource on Skydrive
+Get direct link of resources on Skydrive.